I Am (EP): Background and release

 On April 5, 2018, Cube Entertainment revealed the name of their upcoming girl group, (G)I-dle.
 The agency revealed the group's lineup by pairs of members: Miyeon and Yuqi, Shuhua and Soojin, Soyeon and Minnie on April 8, April 10 and April 12, respectively.

-On April 18, Cube Entertainment announced via SNS that the group would debut with the mini-album I Am on May 2 of the same year.
+On April 18, Cube Entertainment announced via SNS that the group would debut with the EP I Am on May 2 of the same year.
 The following day, a debut schedule was released.

 Concept images featuring each of the members were released from April 23–24.

 On April 26, the group unveiled the track listing of the EP, with "Latata" revealed as the lead single.

 On April 29, an audio snippet video was released, showcasing a short teaser of every song on the album.
 On April 30, six individual music video teasers for "Latata" were released, as well as a group teaser.

 Soyeon described the album I Am as "an album containing six different personalities."
 She continued, “I wrote the lyrics for the title song "Latata" while thinking about each member."